Tarrant County Paternity Lawyer

 - The child can have inheritance rights, medical information, insurance coverage, and other benefits from having a legally established father

 Once paternity is established, the court will want to decide on issues such as child custody (conservatorship in Texas) and child support, so you want a lawyer who can represent you in these matters, as well.

 Contact an Experienced Tarrant County Paternity Attorney for Assistance

 Establishing paternity is important for you as a parent and for your child in many ways, and it is further important to properly address all related legal issues, including conservatorship and child support.
-The paternity attorneys at Hoppes Family Law are committed to helping you obtain favorable results in your paternity case and all related matters.
+The paternity attorneys at Hoppes Law Firm, PLLC are committed to helping you obtain favorable results in your paternity case and all related matters.
 We serve clients throughout Tarrant County, Texas, including Hurst, Bedford, Colleyville, Keller, North Richland Hills, Southlake, Fort Worth, Arlington, and Richland Hills, so please do not hesitate to contact us online or call us at 817-283-3999 with your paternity-related legal concerns today.